solopx/keyoclock/README.en.md

 Key O'Clock uses **Fernet (AES-128 + HMAC-SHA256)** to protect sensitive fields like contracts and SMTP passwords.
 The key is configured under **Settings → Database → Encryption**.

 > **⚠ Responsibility notice:**
 > The encryption key belongs to **you**.
-If you lose it, not even NASA can recover the data.
+If you lose it, not even NSA can recover the data.
 > Guard your `.enc_key` file like gold — and always back it up alongside `keyoclock.db`.

 ---